skyejacobson/HelixHTB/README.md

 nifi@helix:/opt/nifi-1.21.0$
 ```

 Nothing of note besides one file. `/opt/nifi-1.21.0/support-bundles/operator_id_ed25519.bak`.
 The key part of this is the `id_ed25519`.
-This most definitely represents an ssh key.
+This represents an ssh key.
 If we are able to read the key we can copy it and use it to bypass password authentication for the user `operator`.

 ```
 nifi@helix:/opt/nifi-1.21.0/support-bundles$ cat operator_id_ed25519.bak